1tylermitchell/cluster-preflight/README.md

 This project has two parts:
-  * healthcheck-1.0.0-linux-ruby folder: this is a Ruby-based serverspec example - deployed as a Travelling Ruby app, developed from Serverspec-example (Vincent Bernat).
-See my blog post explaining this in a bit more detail: http://www.makedatauseful.com/serverspec-checks-settings-on-a-hadoop-cluster/ - it queries YARN to get a list of the Hadoop nodes in a cluster and runs a series of checks on each one, producing a report that can be viewed through a web browser.
+  * healthcheck-1.0.0-linux-ruby folder: this is a Ruby-based serverspec example - deployed as a Travelling Ruby app, developed from [ Serverspec-example by Vincent Bernat](https://github.com/vincentbernat/serverspec-example).
+See [my blog post](http://www.makedatauseful.com/serverspec-checks-settings-on-a-hadoop-cluster/) explaining this in a bit more detail - it queries YARN to get a list of the Hadoop nodes in a cluster and runs a series of checks on each one, producing a report that can be viewed through a web browser.
   *  healthcheck.py: one a simple Python based test script for checking cluster health.
 This approach was abandoned but remains for reference in all the files in this folder (healthcheck.py, etc).
   *  All other files in this folder are for supporting the healthcheck.py script and can be ignored until I clean them up.